Monday – Sunday from 9 am – 8:30 pm

 Since its launch, Willow’s Place has relied heavily on donations from individuals and groups to keep its doors open.
 Without our community donors, Willow’s Place would not be able to operate.

-Additional support comes from the RBC Foundation, the City of Hamilton’s City Enrichment Fund, The Meeting House Local Compassion Fund, Islamic Relief Canada, and Zonta Club of Hamilton 1.
+Support for Willow's Place comes from the City of Hamilton, the RBC Foundation, the City of Hamilton City Enrichment Fund, The Meeting House Local Compassion Fund, Islamic Relief Canada, Zonta Club of Hamilton 1, and the Ontario Trillium Foundation and Enabling Accessibility Fund (new laundry and shower room).